rust-lang/rust/doc/guide-pointers.md

 concurrency boundaries is the source of endless pain in other langauges, so Rust does not let you do this.

-# Borrowed Pointers
+# References

-Borrowed pointers are the third major kind of pointer Rust supports.
+References are the third major kind of pointer Rust supports.
 They are simultaneously the simplest and the most complicated kind.
-Let me explain: they're called 'borrowed' pointers because they claim no ownership over the data they're pointing to.
+Let me explain: references are considered 'borrowed' because they claim no ownership over the data they're pointing to.
 They're just borrowing it for a while.
 So in that sense, they're simple: just keep whatever ownership the data already has.
 For
 example: